sujunyan/sujunyan.github.io/_posts/2021-05-07-writeGuide.md

 - **Cite a website:** There is no standard.
 The safest way is put everything into reference list and use in-text cite.
 If you must put a website in a footnote.
 Only use it when citing an entire website.
 See [this website](https://www.scribbr.com/apa-examples/website/) and [this website](https://academia.stackexchange.com/questions/8098/how-should-i-cite-a-website-url) for a discussion.
 - **Footnote** only used for additional information or copyright permission.
 See [this website](https://writingcommons.org/article/using-footnotes-apa/).
 - Put comma after "i.e." and "e.g."
+- IEEE column has size 3.5 inches and 7.16 inches for columns.
+Font size is 10 pt.
+For ACM, font size is 9 pt.

 ### 2. Notation conventions